neu-rah/VirtualPins/README.md

 I've been sticking to existing maps and ways of doing things (at least on the original IDE).

-But i'm not sure if a more independent way of doing the map would be prefereable for porting this to other devices like due, stm, esp, etc... eventually making the list of virtual pins static user allocable instead of the fixed 4 ports.
+But I'm not sure if a more independent way of doing the map would be preferable for porting this to other devices like due, stm, esp, etc... eventually making the list of virtual pins static user allocable instead of the fixed 4 ports.

 As it is, it makes easy to use virtual pins even if you use the arduino maps.